TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

 ..  note::
     The script here installs the latest TYPO3 v12.0.
-If you are looking for installation instructions on the latest stable release, TYPO3 v11 LTS go to the :ref:`TYPO3 v11 Installation instructions <t3start11:installation-ddev-tutorial>`.
+If you are looking for installation instructions on the recent long-term release, TYPO3 v11 LTS go to the :ref:`TYPO3 v11 Installation instructions <t3start11:installation-ddev-tutorial>`.

 ..  youtube:: HW7J3G1SqZw